 Qixin Liang

-I am a PhD candidate at HKU, working with Prof. K.Y.
-Sze.
+I am a PhD candidate at HKU.
 My research lies at the intersection of the computer graphics and computational mechanics communities.

 Email / Linkedin / Github